cristinavisentin/paper-freeform-plasticity/README.md

 ### Setup
 #### 1. Download the code
 Download and extract the ZIP archive of this repository in your working directory.
-Move into the project directory:
+Then, move into the project directory:

 ```bash
 cd paper-freeform-plasticity*